AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-forms-cloud-service.md

 * **User Experience (UX) designer**: A User Experience (UX) designer defines style, layout, and branding for AEM Forms assets.

 * **Forms practitioner**: A Forms practitioner creates Adaptive Forms, themes, and templates as per the style, layout, and branding provided by the UX designer.
-The practitioner also creates and integrates adaptive form with a Form Data Model and AEM Workflows.
+The practitioner also creates and integrates Adaptive Form with a Form Data Model and AEM Workflows.
 A Forms Practitioner typically undertakes front-end related tasks.

 * **Forms developer**: A Forms developer develops a custom forms solution.
 A Forms developer typically undertakes backend development like developing custom components, AEM Workflows, pre-fill service and more.